cgiraldo/katacoda-scenarios/docker/02-docker-namespaces/step1.md

+We will use three Tabs: Press '+' to create the tabs.

-Terminal T1 is a shell at the Host Machine that run the containers, T1 shell is mainly used to manage containers through the docker CLI
+- Tab1 will be a shell at the host machine to manage containers through the docker CLI.

-Terminals T2 and T3 give us access to two independent containers (t1 and t2) that we will run at the host.
+- Tab2 will open a terminal in container t2.

+- Tab3 will open a terminal in container t3.

-Let's deploy the t1 and t2 containers in interactive mode (`-ti`):
+Let's create t2 and t3 container in interactive mode (`-ti`):

-- `docker run -ti --rm --name t2 alpine`{{execute T2}}
+- Run in Tab2: `docker run -ti --rm --name t2 alpine`{{execute}}

-- `docker run -ti --rm --name t3 alpine`{{execute T3}}
+- Run in Tab3: `docker run -ti --rm --name t3 alpine`{{execute}}

-The next CLI command gives us the list of running containers:
+We can list the running containers:

- - `docker ps`{{execute T1}}
+- Run in Tab1: `docker ps`{{execute}}